Human Development and Family Sciences

 Summer — March 23rd (For Youth Development Only)

 The gerontology concentration consists of eight core courses totaling 24 credit hours, and four electives totaling 12 credit hours.

-Online Human Development and Family Studies Graduate Certificate Options
+Online Human Development and Family Sciences Graduate Certificate Options

 The Graduate Certificate in Gerontology is a 15-hour inter-institutional program offered through the Great Plains Interactive Distance Education Alliance, a consortium of seven universities.
 The program is designed to prepare professionals who are either working directly with older people or are involved in education or research related to aging adults.
 The web-based courses are comprised of two core courses and three electives offered by universities participating in Great Plains IDEA.